krakintgithub/main/roadmap/Readme.md

 OPEN:
 - Whitepaper writeups
 - Mention the token once everything is properly done, here: https://en.bitcoin.it/wiki/Proof_of_burn
-- Deploy the native token components once ETH gas prices are lowered to reasonable levels
 - Deploy and document the ButtCoin token swap contract
 - Code the webpage, see whether the URL forwarding can be done to github to be the host
 - Register Krakin't as the sole proprietorship in Canada, Ontario
 - Register the logo and a trademark
-- Investigate Metamask code to become the the Krakin't APP
+- Investigate Metamask code to become the the Krakin't DAPP
 - Code the miner
 - Deploy the miner
 - If possible, make the miner work with adjusted Metamask